 - Checking with a health professional if you are in any doubt about the diagnosis.
 Worrying about the cause of your baby's crying is likely to add stress to an already difficult situation.

 - Holding your baby when they are crying to soothe them.
-However, this does not mean you have to continually hold a crying baby.
+However, this does not mean you have to continually hold your baby when they are crying.
 As long as you are sure your baby is not too hot/too cold/hungry/unwell and does not need a nappy change, it is OK to lay them down for a short time.
+Using a sling can be a helpful compromise, allowing you to keep them close to you but also get on with other things that you have to do.

 - Movement sometimes helps.
-You could try rocking them gently or taking them out for a walk in a pram, sling or baby carrier.
-A drive sometimes helps too, but only if you were planning to do this anyway - you don't want to find yourself driving round the neighbourhood for no good reason every time the baby cries.
+You could try to rock your baby gently or taking them out for a walk in a pram, sling or baby carrier.
+A drive with the baby in their car seat sometimes helps too, but only if you were planning to do this anyway - you don't want to find yourself driving round the neighbourhood for no good reason every time the baby cries.

 - 'White noise' sometimes helps.
 Background noise, such as a vacuum cleaner, music, a washing machine or a hairdryer may in some cases be soothing.